Sarani1612/truebrew/README.md

 - browsing all products and reading descriptions of each kind of tea
 - keeping track of account and order details

-With these user goals in mind, I came up with the following user stories and then created the wireframes below for a blueprint of how best to meet the needs of the users.
+With these user goals in mind, I came up with several user stories and then created wireframes for a blueprint of how best to meet the needs of the users (these can be found under the Design and Layout section).

+### Design and Layout
+As the business in this project sells products that would typically be enjoyed during a break or a relaxing night in, I wanted a clean and calm-looking design, rather than something busy with vibrant colours and lots going on.\
+I therefore picked two calming colours to be used throughout the website.
+For the brand logo and name, footer and action buttons (log in, register, pay etc) I used a delicate green (#a3c77b), and for text, borders, shadows and product buttons I used a dark brown (#573723).\
+I also tried to pick specific shades of green and brown that would be associated with green and black tea in the mind.\
+As the background image for the landing page and log in and registration views, I picked a simple photo of a teapot with light colours.
+To ensure the green colour mentioned above did not clash with the photo, I used the colour picker tool on a leaf in the photo and extracted it from there.

+The font used for the brand name is [Merienda](https://fonts.google.com/specimen/Merienda).
+The name is a Spanish term for 'afternoon snack' and with its soft strokes, it was the perfect fit for a business selling a relaxing product like tea.\
+The classic [Open Sans](https://fonts.google.com/specimen/Open+Sans) was used for all other text due to its excellent legibility and readability.

 ### User Stories
 1. as a first-time user of the website, I want to be able to intuitively browse so that I do not have to hunt around for things